opencomputeproject/ocp-diag-core/ocpdiag/g3doc/results_reference_api.md

 ## Overview

-This document introduces a reference API that can dump [Meltan result artifacts](results.md#data-schema) and provides a walk-through of using the API for a simple Meltan diagnostic test.
+This document introduces a reference API that can dump [OCPDiag result artifacts](results.md#data-schema) and provides a walk-through of using the API for a simple OCPDiag diagnostic test.

 ## API structure and semantics

 This section provides a quick primer on how to use the Result API.

-See also [Results](results.md) for details of the Meltan data model and schema.
+See also [Results](results.md) for details of the OCPDiag data model and schema.

 ### Main classes